By: Nicolette Forbes on May 11th, 2022

 We at Monkey Wrench are passionate about water filtration and believe that every home should have some type of water filtration to protect their home and their family.

 While the basis of water filtration is pretty straightforward, there are many different kinds of water filtration.
-The main difference in water filtration is that some water filtration is designed to be a filter to filter out contaminants where other water filtration is designed to protect from hard water.
+The main difference in water filtration is that some water filtration is designed to be a filter to filter out contaminants, whereas other water filtration systems are designed to protect from hard water.

 Five Different Types of Water Filtration

-A whole house water softener will protect your entire home’s plumbing.
-Softeners will reduce hard water, but it won’t filter out contaminants like chlorine and chloramine.
+A whole-house water softener will protect your entire home’s plumbing.
+Softeners will reduce hard water, but they won’t filter out contaminants like chlorine and chloramine.
 The soft water will help prolong the lifespan of your home’s plumbing appliances and water heater by preventing harmful scale buildup due to hard water.

 - Reduces hard water

-- Save up to 75% in cleaning products yearly
+- Save up to 75% on cleaning products yearly

 - Softer skin and clean, smooth hair.

-A whole house carbon filter is not going to give you that softer skin and hair, but it will still protect your drinking water since it removes chemicals like chlorine.
-It’s a convenient and cost-effective way to remove or reduce many of the impurities in your water including chemicals, disinfectant by-products, and volatile organic compounds commonly found in municipal water supplies.
-Whole house carbon filters are the best suited for chlorine, taste and odor reduction.
+A whole-house carbon filter is not going to give you that softer skin and hair, but it will still protect your drinking water since it removes chemicals like chlorine.
+It’s a convenient and cost-effective way to remove or reduce many of the impurities in your water, including chemicals, disinfectant by-products, and volatile organic compounds commonly found in municipal water supplies.
+Whole-house carbon filters are best suited for chlorine, taste, and odor reduction.